drogerschariot/puppet-oracle-java/README.md

 puppet-oracle-java
 ------------------

 Installs Oracle JDK or JRE 1.6 or 1.7.
-Tested using [Puppetry](https://github.com/drogerschariot/Puppetry).
+Tested Ubuntu 12.04, Debian 7, and CentOS 6.4 using [Puppetry](https://github.com/drogerschariot/Puppetry).

-Tested:
-* Ubuntu 12.04
-* Debian 7
-* CentOS 6.4

 ### Install ###